MyFGitAccount/doraemon-Script/Speech1.md

 She turns to face them, her eyes intense.

 **MOMOKO (CONT'D)**
-So how do I reconcile Love itself with this?
-One explanation is free will.
-God gave us, and perhaps all creation, genuine freedom.
-The bears, in their animal consciousness, have a form of it.
+Love needs freedom to be real.
+God gave us—and maybe even the bears—true freedom of choice.
 They chose to leave the forest.
-They choose violence.
-God does not stop them because to do so would make us puppets, and love cannot be forced upon puppets.
-Love requires freedom, even at the terrible cost of misused freedom.
+They chose violence.
+If God stepped in to force a different choice, we’d just be puppets.
+You can’t force love on a puppet.
+That freedom is worth the terrible price of their choice.

 **YUKI**
 So God values the principle of freedom more than the immediate prevention of suffering?